How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 You’ve written a script or two, sketched a hundred pictures, penned the perfect theme song lyrics, or even storyboarded an entire sequence.

-You’ve neglected loved ones, personal hygiene, even your day job and invested hours into developing your unique and hilarious characters and their world.
+You’ve neglected loved ones, personal hygiene, even your day job while investing hours into developing your unique and hilarious characters and world.
 You know them like the back of your smartphone case.

 And the best part?
 You’re actually happy with it.